David Bowie: The Genesis of Tin Machine

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David spends a quiet Christmas with his son, Duncan.
-He is aware that 1989 will bring a massive public relaunch and possibly a polarizing reaction from fans, making this private interval a critical “cleansing of the palate.”
+ποΈ Notes: Bowie spends a quiet Christmas with his son, Duncan.
+He is aware that 1989 will bring a massive public relaunch and a potentially polarizing reaction from fans and critics, making this private interval a critical “cleansing of the palate” before the storm.

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David spends a quiet Christmas with his son, Duncan.
-He is aware that 1989 will bring a massive public relaunch and possibly a polarizing reaction from fans, making this private interval a critical “cleansing of the palate.”
+ποΈ Notes: Bowie spends a quiet Christmas with his son, Duncan.
+He is aware that 1989 will bring a massive public relaunch and a potentially polarizing reaction from fans and critics, making this private interval a critical “cleansing of the palate” before the storm.

 π